bernardoc1001/Source-Code-Analyser-Engine/docs/blog/blog.md

 Next week, week 11, I want to mainly focus on fleshing out some more rule-book styling rules.
 Then in week 12 I want to focus on finishing off my documentation.

+## Blog Post 14 (18/04/2018)

+#### What I've Done:
+It is now Wednesday of week 12.
+Since my last blog I have both successfully deployed my application to the cloud powered by Amazon Web Services, and updated some of the old automated tests.

+* **Deploying to the Cloud:**

+    Firstly I registered an account with AWS.

+    I then configured and launched an AWS EC2 Ubuntu Server  instance.
+    This included specifying the specs of the system (5GB storage, 1GB memory), and generating a key pair to allow me to ssh into my server.
+With this all set I can spin up my instance from the AWS console, view it's health, and connect to it through ssh.
+I then installed the latest version of java 8 on the server, so that I can run the web-application.

+    Then next step was to build my web-application locally, then SCP it to the Ubuntu Server.
+The web-application, which contains a jetty server, is built into an uberjar, which can be run directly with java.
+With the uberjar deployed to the server, I then wrote a systemctl service script to allow me to auto start the web-application, check its status, restart and stop the service.

+     Finally, I registered a domain name using Amazon Register, www.source-code-analyser-engine.com/, and routed it to my web-application using Amazon Route 53.

+#### What I am Currently Doing:
+Currently I am continuing to expand out automated tests.

+#### What I Will Do:
+We are now in the final run few weeks leading up to the project.
+My time will now be split between continuing testing different aspects of the project, expanding the rulebooks, fleshing out the website side of the project some more, tidying up various sections of code for readability, and writing up documentation, and of course studying for my final set of exams.
+Overall I am happy with where I am currently am with the project and don't forsee any major issues with wrapping up the project in the coming weeks.